 Address: Rocky Mountain National Park, CO

-Located in Colorado Springs south of Denver is that natural wonder of Garden of the Gods.
+Located in Colorado Springs, south of Denver, is that natural wonder of Garden of the Gods.
 Three hundred-foot towers and fins carved out in the fragile sandstone create a dramatic landscape fit for the gods.
 The park represents an ecological boundary between the plains and the mountains.
-A diverse number of plants and animals are able call the park home.
+A diverse number of plants and animals are able to call the park home.

 Address: 1805 N 30th St, Colorado Springs, CO 80904

 Although not truly a natural wonder, the cliff dwellings of Mesa Verde are amazing in their own right.
 Ancestral Puebloan people settled the area over 700 years ago, from 600 to 1300 AD utilizing the mesa tops and eventually moving down into the cliff dwellings.
 Although many of the mesa top dwellings have over time eroded away, the cliff dwellings have stayed protected.
 Built in alcoves, the cliff dwelling structures are protected by rain and other erosion.

 To see the cliff dwellings, Mesa Verde National Park offers guided ranger tours.
 This helps protect fragile archeological sites and inform visitors of the natural history of the site.
 Tours do fill up and sell out, especially on busy weekends, so it’s best to get to the park early.
 There are also many great hikes throughout the park and self-guided tours on the mesa top.